eandresleon/miRNA-mRNA_Integration/README.md

 # Installation
 ----------------------------

-miARma has been mainly developed in Perl and R. Our tool has been designed to reduce prerequisites to minimun so, im order to run a complete analysis, you just need:
+miARma has been mainly developed in Perl and R. Our tool has been designed to reduce prerequisites to minimun so, in order to run a complete analysis, you just need:

 - If you are using an OSX computer, please install Xcode.
 - Java JDK runtime (javac)